 When you’re on a weight loss journey, the number on the scale can be an important way to monitor your progress.
 However, it should never be the only factor you look at when measuring your success.
 (But you know that already, right?)

 It is only a small indicator of the changes you’re making and is not an accurate reflection of all your hard work.
+Every small change is so important.
+Every bit of physical activity should be celebrated.
 If you have ever fallen prey to scale-induced depression, you’ll want to read this for sure!

 Knowing that, non-scale victories are super important to recognize and celebrate.